gcgarner/IOTstack/docs/Containers/Node-RED.md

 		- /dev:/dev:ro
 		```

-		> The "read-only" flag prevents the container from doing dangerous things like destroying your Raspberry Pi's SD or SSD.
+		> The "read-only" flag (`:ro`) prevents the container from doing dangerous things like destroying your Raspberry Pi's SD or SSD.
 Please don't omit that flag!

 	* discover the major number for your device: